Selim peppers, also known as grains of Selim, are dried seed pods from the Xylopia aethiopica tree, native to West Africa.

 Does Selim Pepper Expire?

-They do not spoil but may lose their flavor and aroma over time.
+Put your nose to work and smell them, if the scent feels faded, most likely it’s flavor would also be weak.
+With that said it does not spoil it just loses flavor and aroma over time.
 It’s best to use them within 6–12 months for the best taste.

 What Can I Use Instead of These Peppers?